 When you are planning a retreat in Mexico, your budget has four distinct parts.
 Most articles only address the first one.

 1. The venue fee.
 This is what you pay to rent the property — exclusive use of the space, rooms, ceremonial areas, and grounds.
-At a property like Casa Arkaana, this is a flat nightly rate regardless of group size.
+At a property like Casa Arkaana, this is a flat nightly rate regardless of group size — the whole venue is yours during your dates, no overlap with other guests.
 The rate differs by season.
+Market range across Mexico for exclusive-use retreat venues: roughly $800–$3,000 per night depending on capacity and season.

 3. Marketing support.
 We promote your retreat through our own channels and take a 10% commission only on participants we source — never on your own audience.
 No flat fee.